ERC Debt Collections: Understanding the Process and Your Rights

 Q4.
 How long can ERC Debt Collections pursue a debt?

-The statute of limitations determines the time period during which a debt can be legally pursued.
+The statute of limitations determines the period during which a debt can be legally pursued.
 The duration varies depending on the type of debt and the laws of the state.

 Q5.
 Can ERC Debt Collections sue me for an unpaid debt?